isomerpages/enterprisesg-seeds/_our-co-investors/Investment Criteria.md

 #### **3. Contact our appointed co-investment partners directly**<br>
 Companies should apply directly to our appointed partners to assess their investment case.
 Our appointed partners will submit the prospective co-investment to SEEDS Capital for further evaluation.

-#### **4. Submit an application to us if you prefer working with a non-appointed partner**
+#### **4. Request your co-investment partner to submit an application to us if you prefer working with a non-appointed partner**

-Submit an application to SEEDS Capital at seeds@enterprisesg.gov.sg, with the following documents:
+Your non-appointed partner can submit an application to SEEDS Capital at seeds@enterprisesg.gov.sg, with the following documents:
-* A two-page executive summary
+* A two-page executive summary of your startip
 * Supporting documents for a first-level assessment would include:
-	- Business plan
+	- Business plan of your startup
-	- Financial statements or management accounts
+	- Financial statements or management accounts of your startup
-	- Business ACRA
+	- Business ACRA of your startup
-	- Background of a ready, independent third-party institutional investor(s) (if available)
+	- Background information of your non-appointed, co-investment partner